kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

 ## How to Start and Login
  - Step 1- Open a terminal (Use Terminal( macOS/Linux) or Command Prompt/ Powershell (Windows))
  - Step 2 - Navigate to the project directory
-   - Example: Desktop/project
+   - Example: type cd ~/Desktop then afterwards cd "project filename"
  - Step 3- Activate the virtual environment
-   -  macOS/Linux (.venv/bin/activate)
+   -  macOS/Linux: source .venv/bin/activate
-   -  Windows (.\.venv\Scripts\activate)
+   -  Windows: .\.venv\Scripts\activate
    -  You must see (.venv) before continuing
+ - Step 4 - run your pip version
- - Step 4 - Start the Flask application
+ - Step 5 - Start the Flask application
-   - run the main file.py
+   - run the main application: python main.py
-   - If the server runs successfully, you should see a simialr message like running on http:// 127.0.0.1:5000
+   - If the server runs successfully, you should see a similar message like running on http:// 127.0.0.1:5000
- - Step 5 - Open the application in a browser
+ - Step 6 - Open the application in a browser
    - Once the terminal shows that the flask is running, open the URL in any browser
-   - http://localhost:5000 or if it uses a custom port, replace 5000 with that number
+   - Go to http://localhost:5000 or http:// 127.0.0.1:5000.
+If it uses a custom port, replace 5000 with that number
- - Step 6- Login Credentials
+ - Step 7- Login Credentials
    | Username | Password | Role           |
    |----------| ---------|----------------|
    | user1    | user123  | Regular User   |